abhishekarya1/Hash-Define-myNotes/content/web-api/security-3.md

 ## TLS
 Transport Layer Security is an cryptographic protocol used to provide security over a network.
 It is a successor to the now-deprecated Secure Sockets Layer (SSL).

 It serves encryption to higher layers, which is normally the function of the _presentation layer_.
 However, applications generally use TLS as if it were a _transport layer_.
-It actually runs in the _application layer_ though.
+Considered it in the _application layer_ (no strict rules).

 TLS 1.2 is widely used today and TLS 1.3 is newer, faster and better but supported by lesser number of servers.